ckeditor/ckeditor5/docs/framework/deep-dive/localization.md

 ```

 <info-box warning>
-	See tutorials/crash-course/editor how to create a complete plugin} to have a better understanding of creating CKEditor&nbsp;5 plugins.
+	See {@link tutorials/crash-course/editor how to create a complete plugin} to have a better understanding of creating CKEditor&nbsp;5 plugins.
 </info-box>

 ### Example: Localizing pending actions